Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Centralized GNE Seeking

 \subsection{Sublevel Set Compactness}

 A key requirement for the convergence analysis is that trajectories remain bounded.
-In standard Lyapunov-based stability analyses, this is ensured by assuming radial unboundedness of the Lyapunov function, i.e., $V(\bz) \to \infty$ whenever $\|\bz\| \to \infty$, which guarantees that sublevel sets are compact.
-However, the OLF $V = \tfrac{1}{2}\|S\|^2$ is \emph{not} radially unbounded for GNEPs with nonlinear inequality constraints.
+In standard Lyapunov-based stability analyses, this is ensured by assuming radial unboundedness of the Lyapunov function, so that sublevel sets are compact.
+The OLF $V = \tfrac{1}{2}\|\mathbf{S}\|^2$ is not radially unbounded for GNEPs with nonlinear inequality constraints, because a multiplier $\lambda_j$ can diverge while the primal variable approaches a point at which the constraint gradient $\nabla g_j$ vanishes (an unconstrained minimizer of the convex function $g_j$), so that the term $\widetilde{\lambda}_j \nabla g_j(\bx)$ in the stationarity residual stays bounded and $V$ remains finite.
+Compactness is instead secured below a finite threshold $c^*$, as recorded in the following result.